M31MOTH/ex0dus-0x.github.io/_posts/2017-08-23-importance-of-type-systems.markdown

 Python on the other hand:

-    def test_func(one, two): # no explicit type specification in parameters return one * two
+    def test_func(one, two): # notice: no explicit type specification in parameters return one * two

     def main():